-Stew – I have a few months before I ship to boot camp and want to master the tread.
-I am fairly lean (less than 10 percent body fat) and pretty sure I am negative in the water as I tend to sink and have to work really hard at floating and treading.
+Stew -- I have a few months before I ship to boot camp and want to master the tread.
+I am fairly lean (less than 10% body fat) and pretty sure I am negative in the water as I tend to sink and have to work really hard at floating and treading.
 Any tips for me?

-AND my fourth tip – PRACTICE DAILY.
-You do not need to be a competitive water polo player but you do need to be competent in the water.
+And my fourth tip -- practice daily.
+You do not need to be a competitive water polo player, but you must be competent in the water.
 Practice is the only way to get there.
-Good luck!
+Good luck.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to email@example.com.

 Want to Learn More About Military Life?

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
 Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.